Fiction

 Michael’s novel Muckle Flugga (Faber, 2025) features a lighthouse keeper and his son, whose world is changed by the arrival of a stranger, while his memoir Boy Friends (2022) is an ode to male friendship.

-Join these two brilliant writers for a conversation about masculinity, coastal communities and the hidden depths within us all.
+Chaired by editor and writer Emma Warnock, this conversation will explore masculinity, coastal communities and the hidden depths within us all.

 Garrett Carr teaches Creative Writing at the Seamus Heaney Centre, Queen’s University Belfast, and he is a frequent contributor to The Guardian and The Irish Times.
 His non-fiction The Rule of the Land: Walking Ireland's Border was a BBC Radio 4 Book of the Week.
 The Boy from the Sea, his debut novel was published this year and describes the extraordinary effect that a boy abandoned and found on a beach has on an entire community.